 Another important component is fatigue.
 When you are not well-rested, your concentration and reflexes suffer greatly, and you are unable to react quickly.
 Avoid driving if you are tired or late at night.

 Make sure you have the first aid kit, reflective triangles, fire extinguisher, and reflective vest in your car, and before you set off, check the expiration date of the first aid kit and fire extinguisher.
-Take a blanket, a huge package of salt, non-slip chains, and a shovel with you if you’re going on a winter trip (read more about winter driving), and if you don’t have the correct tyres for the season, we’ll be ready for you with the greatest deals.
+Take a blanket, a bag of salt, non-slip chains, and a shovel with you if you’re going on a winter trip (read more about winter driving), and if you don’t have the correct tyres for the season, we’ll be ready for you with the greatest deals.